 What exactly do you need to prove undue influence?

-Traditionally, there are seven “Carpenter factors” (determined by In re Estate of Carpenter, a Florida court case from 1971) that the court will look at to determine whether undue influence was present during the making of a will or trust:
+Traditionally, there are seven “Carpenter factors” (as described by In re Estate of Carpenter, a Florida court case from 1971) that the court will look at to determine whether undue influence was present during the making of a will or trust:

-- Recommendation by the beneficiary of an attorney to draw the will
+- Recommendation by the beneficiary of an attorney to prepare the will;

-- Giving of instructions on preparation of the will by the beneficiary to the attorney drawing the will
+- Giving of instructions on preparation of the will by the beneficiary to the attorney drafting the will;

-- Securing of witnesses to the will by the beneficiary
+- Securing of witnesses to the will by the beneficiary; and

 - Safekeeping of the will by the beneficiary subsequent to execution

-Consult your lawyer about what can be done to contact the attorney who drew up the will and learn more about the process, or to prove that the beneficiary was present for any of the above-mentioned occasions.
+Consult your lawyer about what can be done to contact the attorney who prepared the will and learn more about the process, or to prove the beneficiary’s involvement in the procurement of the will.

 Additional Things to Consider

-It is possible for a beneficiary to fight back against the Carpenter factors, especially if they had a very close relationship with the testator.
+It is possible for a beneficiary to fight back against allegations of undue influence, especially if they had a very close relationship with the testator.
 This is just one of many reasons why it is so important to work with a lawyer who possesses the specific experience you need and a track record of success in these types of cases.

 A knowledgeable probate attorney understands how to use the following three factors to solidify your claim of undue influence against someone:

-- Mental inequality between testator and beneficiary.
-This is especially important if the testator eventually became mentally incapacitated.
-If the will was drafted shortly before that time, they may have been losing mental capacity, and have been more easily influenced by the beneficiary.
+- Mental inequality between testator and beneficiary which is especially important if the testator eventually became mentally incapacitated.
+If the will was drafted shortly before that time, they may have been losing mental capacity, and have been more easily influenced by the beneficiary; and

 - Reasonableness of will or trust provisions.
 Do the estate planning documents make sense?
 Simply pointing out the lack of logic may help to strengthen your case.